 Air Ambulance: Communicating Services Without Misconceptions

 Air Ambulance services are not often well understood by the public in many countries.
-While some see it only as a faster mode of emergency transfer than land ambulances, others see air medical transfer as simply too expensive or are put off by fears of high costs, combined with lack of transparency in procedures and billing.
+While some see it only as a faster mode of emergency transfer than land ambulances, others see air medical transfer as simply too expensive or are put off by fears of high costs, combined with a lack of transparency in procedures and billing.
 Quite simply, people do not know of the advanced services in modern-day air ambulances and are not aware of the criteria for choosing a good provider.

 People are largely unaware of the specialized medical skills and advanced equipment used by air-medical transfer services these days.
 This can lead to misperceptions, often created by substandard providers in some countries who deploy partially qualified personnel and insufficient equipment, that Air Ambulance services make profits at the expense of patients.
 Air Ambulance services can do more to not only ensure standards but also communicate them clearly to the public.